 Responsible and ethical research behavior of researchers and research institutions has historically relied on a system of self-regulation based on shared ethical principles and commonly accepted practices.
 In response to a rising number of cases of questionable research practices at major research institutions in the 1980s, the Institute of Medicine noted in a report in 1989 that “instruction in the standards and ethics of research is essential to the proper education of scientists.”
 In subsequent years, both NIH and NSF implemented requirements for certain grant programs to provide training in the responsible conduct of research (RCR).

 All trainees, fellows, participants, and scholars receiving support through any National Institutes of Health (NIH) training grant, career development award (individual or institutional), research education grant, or dissertation research grant must receive instruction in Responsible Conduct of Research (RCR).
 More information regarding this NIH requirement can be found here.

 Responsibilities for PIs on NIH Awards with RCR Requirements

 PIs on NIH awards with RCR requirements have a number of responsibilities, including developing an RCR instructional plan and maintaining RCR records.
 Click here for further information, guidance, and instructional plan templates.

 More information on NIH’s new Rigor and Reproducibility requirements can be found here.

-The NSF requires certification that Brown has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students, and postdoctoral researchers who receive NSF support to conduct research.
+NSF requires certification that Brown has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students, and postdoctoral researchers who receive NSF support to conduct research.
 Certification of University compliance is done by an authorized Brown University representative as part of the institutional proposal approval process.
-More information about the NSF requirements can be found here.
+More information about NSF requirements can be found here.

 Questions or Assistance